Clean Water Program LogoCity of San Mateo LogoCity of Foster City LogoCity of San Mateo Public Works Logo

 The El Camino Real Sewer Capacity Improvements Project is part of our 10-year plan to improve San Mateo’s overall wastewater system and better manage flooding.

-A majority of the El Camino Real (ECR) Sewer Capacity Improvements Project was completed in October 2024.
-The remaining work involves a section of sewer installation work near Laurel Creek that got delayed due to unforeseen underground conditions.
-The project included installation of approximately 7,800 linear feet of pipe, including new and upsized relief sewers and manhole installations.
+The majority of the El Camino Real (ECR) Sewer Capacity Improvements Project was completed in December 2024.
+The project included installation of approximately 7,800 linear feet of pipe, including new and upsized relief sewers and maintenance hole installations.

 Project Locations: